 Power of ChoiceClients hold the power to decide for themselves what support they need and how long they need it.
 Because insurance companies can determine if treatment will continue or whether they deem it medically necessary, insurance is not accepted.
 A lower session rate is available to those with a financial need.

 The Right Method for YouIn-person and online psychotherapy sessions must be held within the borders of Vermont.
 Coaching can be accessed globally and maintained during travel.
-Coaching is not therapy and does not provide diagnosis or treatment for a mental health condition.
-Grief work is done through psychotherapy but might not result in the diagnosis of any mental health condition because grief is a normal part of what it means to be human.
+Coaching is not therapy and does not provide treatment for a mental health condition.
+Grief support is not therapy and does not result in the diagnosis of any mental health condition because grief is a normal part of what it means to be human.

 Have questions?It's okay to have questions.
 Let's talk about it.